SCVision/PointSurfaces/demos/readme.txt

 2. PCLdemo_segment
 - Visual studio demo for segmenting surfaces.
 - Use this demo to load GEO files, segment surfaces, and save as SEG files.
+- 20240721: improve the way of searching seeds and the efficiency of segmentation.

 3. PCLdemo_regist